Data Breach Response Plan

 - Emergency SMS relay configuration (Twilio API credentials, which could theoretically allow unauthorized use of the relay)

-The following data could NOT be affected by a breach of our infrastructure because we do not have it:
+The following data could NOT be affected by a breach of our infrastructure because we never have it:

 - Your health data from Apple Health or Health Connect